Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Bayesian Causal Synthesis

 \subsection{Problem setting and notation}

-Let $T\in \{0,1\}$ be the binary treatment indicator, with $T=1$ indicating being treated and $T=0$ indicating the opposite.
-Let $Y^{(T)}$ denote the potential outcome indicating the response of a subject if the subject receives treatment $T$.
+Let $Z\in \{0,1\}$ be the binary treatment indicator, with $Z=1$ indicating being treated and $Z=0$ indicating the control.
+Let $Y{(Z)}$ denote the potential outcome indicating the response of a subject if the subject receives treatment $Z$.
 The following methods can be generally adapted to various types of outcomes.
-In practice, we can only observe $Y=Y^{(T)}$ for each subject, that is, each patient has potential outcomes $Y^{(1)}$ and $Y^{(0)}$, but only one of them can be observed as $Y$.
-We assume that $X$, a $q$-dimensional covariate vector, is available.
-Hence, the observed data consists of sets of these variables; $\{(y_i, x_i, T_i),\ i=1,\ldots,n\}$.
+In practice, we can only observe $Y=Y{(Z)}$ for each subject, that is, each patient has potential outcomes $Y{(1)}$ and $Y{(0)}$, but only one of them can be observed as $Y$.
+We assume that $X$, a $q$-dimensional covariate vector, exists.
+Hence, the data consists of sets of these variables; $\{(y_i, x_i, Z_i),\ i=1,\ldots,n\}$.

+Let $p_{x}$ denote the probability density from which the covariates, $\boldsymbol{x}$, follow.
+Let $H_{x}$ be the Hilbert space constructed from the square-integrable functions regarding $p_{x}$, and define the inner product as